 Collision repair certifications are formal approvals granted by manufacturers or industry bodies to repair facilities that meet specific criteria in equipment, training, processes, and customer care.
 These certifications are only awarded after thorough inspections and audits.
 They confirm that the shop:

-- Uses factory-approved tools and OEM parts
+- Uses factory-approved tools and parts

 - Employs trained and regularly tested technicians